-The Fund is a diversified series of Franklin Municipal Securities Trust (Trust), an open-end management investment company, commonly called a mutual fund.
-The Trust was organized as a Delaware statutory trust (a form of entity formerly known as a business trust) on June 15, 1992, and is registered with the SEC.
+Each Fund, except Franklin Connecticut Tax-Free Income Fund, is a diversified series of Franklin Tax-Free Trust (Trust), an open-end management investment company, commonly called a mutual fund.
+The Franklin Connecticut Tax-Free Income Fund is a non-diversified series of the Trust.
+The Trust was initially organized as a Massachusetts business trust in September 1984, was converted to a Delaware statutory trust effective July 1, 2007 and is registered with the SEC.

-The Fund currently offers five classes of shares, Class A, Class A1, Class C, Class R6 and Advisor Class.
+Each Fund currently offers five classes of shares, Class A, Class A1, Class C, Class R6 and Advisor Class.
+On September 10, 2018, all outstanding Class A shares were renamed Class A1 shares.
+The Funds began offering new Class A shares on September 10, 2018.
+The Fund may offer additional classes of shares in the future.
 The full title of each class is: